ISO-TC204/ISO-TC204.github.io/docs/cybersecurity/ITS-Threat-Analysis.md

 # Performing an ITS Threat Analysis

 ITS operators should conduct threat analysis by evaluating how adversaries could compromise specific functions across the system.
 Begin by identifying each system component and  for each, assess the types of data it handles, the services it provides, and the interfaces it exposes.
 Use that information to define the threat surface and determine which attack scenarios are most relevant.
-Map each identified threat to a [cybersecurity control](its-cybersecurity-controls.md) that can be implemented at the appropriate layer of the [ITS cybersecurity reference architecture](its-security-architectures.md).
+Map each identified threat to an [ITS Cybersecurity Pattern](its-security-patterns.md).
 As the system evolves, repeat the threat analysis to validate that protections remain effective and aligned to real-world risks.

 ## High-Level Process for Conducting an ITS Threat Analysis